kevinjalbert/kevinjalbert.github.io/source/articles/2016-08-31-git-evolution-how-did-we-get-here.md

 ---
 title: "Git Evolution: How did we get Here?"

-teaser: |
-  In a large long-lived git repository there is a lot of history behind the current state of things. `git blame` lets you scratch the surface, while `git log` lets you dig deeper.
-The use of `git evolution` provides a succient and yet comprhensive approach to understanding the evolution of a range of lines within a git repository.
+description: "In a large long-lived git repository there is a lot of history behind the current state of things. git blame lets you scratch the surface, while git log lets you dig deeper.
+The use of git evolution provides a succient and yet comprhensive approach to understanding the evolution of a range of lines within a git repository."

 tags:
 - ruby
 - git
 - vim
 ---

 As a developer its not uncommon to want a little more context surrounding the code snippet you are dealing with.
 You might have found yourself in these situations and reached for `git blame` to get some initial context in why the code is like it is.
 This only scratches the surface and you might want a more context which `git log` can provide to you.
 You are mostly interested in how the code evolved to this point, and really want you want is `git evolution`.